Roker: Demographics

 Along with the district of Monkwearmouth, Roker forms the St Peter's electoral ward on Sunderland City Council, which is a division of the Sunderland Central parliamentary seat.
-St Peter's ward was a safe Conservative ward in the 1980s, but became a battleground between the Conservatives and Labour in the 1990s and has remained as such ever since.
-Of the wards three council seats, all three are held by the Conservatives.
+St Peter's was a safe Conservative ward in the 1980s, but became a battleground between the Conservatives and Labour in the 1990s and has remained as such ever since.
+Of the ward's three council seats, all three are held by the Conservatives.

 Streetname traditions

-On the site of Sunderland AFC's former stadium is a small housing estate, its street names all being references to the football club (Clockstand Close, Goalmouth Close, Promotion Close, Midfield Drive etc.).
-The streets in between Roker Baths Road and Roker Avenue are all named after members of William Ewart Gladstone's cabinet (Gladstone, Hartington, Forster, Bright, Stansfield, and so on).
+On the site of Sunderland AFC's former stadium is a small housing estate; its street names are all references to the football club: Promotion Close, Clockstand Close, Goalmouth Close, Midfield Drive, Turnstile Mews and Roker Park Close.

+The streets in between Roker Baths Road and Roker Avenue are all named after members of William Ewart Gladstone's cabinet, including: Gladstone, Hartington, Forster, Bright and Stansfield.